People > Students > Nina Rothe

 Nina is a PhD candidate at the University of Wollongong with an interest in marine mammal ecology and how a changing climate influences species and their ecosystems.

-As part of SAEF, Nina aims to link whale health and interannual changes, to environmental conditions and climate-driven variability in Antarctica, the primary feeding ground of southern hemisphere humpback whale populations.
+As part of SAEF, Nina aims to link changes in humpback whale health to environmental conditions and climate-driven variability in Antarctica, the primary feeding ground of southern hemisphere humpback whale populations

 “All life on earth depends, either directly or indirectly, on the health of Antarctica’s ecosystems.” – Nina Rothe